Twyford Motor Car Company: Incorporation

 In May 1904, Robert E. Twyford claimed, that after developing a prototype for five years, he now had an automobile that would run over rough and muddy roads and allow any member of a family to drive it safely.
 His patents protected the automobile's design, and he would turn them over to the newly organized company.
-If the people of Brookville would provide a location for the factory, and buy $25,000 work of stock, he would have the factory built and begin manufacturing automobiles.
+If the people of Brookville would provide a location for the factory, and buy $25,000 worth of stock, he would have the factory built and begin manufacturing automobiles.
 The decline in the lumber industry, which Brookville had relied on before then, meant that the community needed to find new sources of revenue.

 The Brookville Republican May 26, 1904 issue praised Robert Twyford's patent as describing a unique machine with a pronounced advantage over any other automobile manufactured at the time, featuring power to both front and rear axles, and leading in the automobile world.
 The company planned to manufacture four-wheel drive automobiles, auto-trucks and motor-cars.

 Robert E. Twyford succeeded in organizing the Twyford Motor-Car Company in Brookville.
 The company had raised $25,000 in capital stock and named the following men as directors: R. E. Twyford, A. D. Deemer, H. C. Beach, D. L. Taylor, E. A. Carmalt, C. A. French, W. N. Humphrey, W. N. Vanleer and W. D. Shields, with A. D. Deemer acting as president, W. N. Humphrey as vice president, R. E. Twyford as general manager and D. L. Taylor as secretary and treasurer.
 The directors decided to locate the new factory near the railroad, the glass plant, and the furniture factory and had begun construction.
 Carmalt and Strong (attorneys-at-law) donated the land for the factory.
 Workers had already started the process of cleaning the ground, and digging the foundations for the factory, which would have brick walls, measurements of 50 feet by 200 feet and two stories.

 The directors organized the company under Delaware Corporate law, and had capital stock of $500,000, with $200,000 of that offered for sale at $50.00 per share.
 By late September, the workers had finished the building, except for installing machinery.
 The construction of automobiles began in late 1904.